Hridya2001/youtube-trending-data-pipeline/README.md

 Lambda Timeout: If the Lambda function times out, increase the timeout setting in the Lambda configuration.

 Athena Errors: If the partitioning is mismatched, ensure that the partitions in your query match the S3 data and Glue schema.

+## Conclusion
+This project demonstrates a fully automated and serverless data pipeline that ingests real-time trending YouTube video statistics using the YouTube Data API, processes and stores it in Amazon S3, catalogs the data with AWS Glue, and enables powerful analytics using Amazon Athena.

+By leveraging services like AWS Lambda (for data fetching), EventBridge (for scheduled execution), S3 (as a raw data lake), Glue Crawlers (for schema inference and cataloging), and Athena (for serverless querying), the pipeline ensures hourly data freshness with minimal manual intervention.

+This setup is ideal for real-time analytics, trend monitoring, and building dashboards or ML pipelines downstream.
+The modular and scalable design makes it easy to extend with sentiment analysis, alerting systems, or data warehousing solutions like Redshift or Snowflake in the future.